I Am Not Your Negro

 I Am Not Your Negro is a 2016 documentary film and social critique film essay directed by Raoul Peck, based on James Baldwin's unfinished manuscript Remember This House.
 Narrated by actor Samuel L. Jackson, the film explores the history of racism in the United States through Baldwin's recollections of civil rights leaders Medgar Evers, Malcolm X and Martin Luther King Jr., as well as his personal observations of American history.
 It was nominated for Best Documentary Feature at the 89th Academy Awards and won the BAFTA Award for Best Documentary.
-The film was internationally co-financed between Germany and the United States.

 Synopsis

-Prologue

 The film opens with a 1968 interview on The Dick Cavett Show.
 Cavett notes that Baldwin is often asked a stubborn question: "Why aren't the Negroes optimistic?"
 He says that many people believe the situation to be improving considerably, with Black people now holding positions of influence across society: as mayors, professional athletes, politicians and TV actors.
 Cavett asks Baldwin, "Is it at once getting much better and still hopeless?"

 In response, Baldwin says, "I don't think there's much hope for it, as long as people are using this peculiar language.
 It's not a question of what happens to the Negro here, [though] that is a very vivid question for me.
 The real question is what's going to happen to this country?
 I have to repeat that."
 Baldwin continues to assert throughout the film that the fate of the United States is directly linked to how effectively it addresses the plight of Black Americans.
 The prospects for the entire country and the prospects for Black Americans are inextricably tied together such that the truth and reckoning for one becomes the same for the other.

-The film is divided into five chapters across which Baldwin weaves the assassinations of Medgar Evers, Malcolm X, and Martin Luther King Jr..
+The film is divided into five chapters across which Baldwin weaves the assassinations of Medgar Evers, Malcolm X, and Martin Luther King Jr.